gdeioannes/Bappfairy/README.md

 - Support for page folders (namespaces for pages) ([more](https://github.com/awahlig/Appfairy/commit/56bfc9ba12d69506fff33c954e35d0bd0fe7805c))
 - Support for multiple sockets with the same name (single proxy referring to multiple elements in the view)
 - Support for multiple child views with the same name (only first one is used)
-- No encapsulation of normalize.css (it changes specificity of selectors and they need to stay low)
+- Encapsulation of CSS disabled by default
 - Bugfixes

 This version is published in the `@awahlig` scope and can be installed using: